ipfs/specs/src/routing/http-routing-v1.md

 ## Error Codes

-- `501` (Not Implemented): must be returned if a method/path is not supported
+- `400` (Bad Request): must be returned if an unknown path is requested.
-- `429` (Too Many Requests): may be returned along with optional [Retry-After](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header to indicate to the caller that it is issuing requests too quickly
+- `429` (Too Many Requests): may be returned along with optional [Retry-After](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header to indicate to the caller that it is issuing requests too quickly.
-- `400` (Bad Request): must be returned if an unknown path is requested
+- `501` (Not Implemented): must be returned if a method/path is not supported.

 ## CORS and Web Browsers